Frequently Asked Questions

 Stanford will receive packages for students only after they have arrived and moved into their campus residence.
 Therefore, please do not send boxes before your student's scheduled move-in date, as they will not be accepted.
 Be sure that your student packs their essentials in the luggage they bring with them to check in (clothes, shoes, jacket, toiletries and towel, medications, essential bedding, etc.)

-Once housing is assigned in early August, you can review information about specific residences and floor plans on the Student Housing website.
+Once housing is assigned in August, you can review information about specific residences and floor plans on the Student Housing website.

 Is a meal plan required for students?
 What types of food do the dining halls provide?
 What about students with a food allergy?